benc-uk/pixelmash/readme.md

 ## Features

-- Image manipulation using WebGL shaders
+- Image & video manipulation using WebGL shaders
 - Multiple effects including pixelation, glitch, and more, see below
 - Camera support for live image manipulation
+- Can upload both images and videos
 - Animated effects
 - Reorder effects
 - Save images